cb17225/meridian/README.md

 # meridian
 Model that predicts whether a given genetic variant is pathogenic or benign.

+## Disclaimer

 **This tool is NOT intended for clinical use.** Predictions made by this model should never be used for medical diagnosis, treatment decisions, or clinical reporting.
 The model is error-prone, and it is simply a project of passion – it does NOT provide medical advice.

-## Data Privacy & Ethics Statement
+## Data Privacy

 ### Data Source
-This project uses publicly available, de-identified data from:
+This project pulls but does not store publicly available data from:
 - **ClinVar**: A public archive of reports about relationships between human variations and phenotypes, maintained by the National Center for Biotechnology Information (NCBI)

 ### Data Attribution